tourhunter-com/help-tourhunter-com/_articles-en/how_to_setup_displaying_notifications_for_company.md

 ### **Step 2**

-Turn on which type of notifications you want to be displayed:
+Turn on which type of notifications will be displayed:
 - "Email Notifications".
 If this block is configured, then notifications are sent to the user's email;
 - "System Notifications".
 If this block is configured, then notifications are displayed in the "Top menu" of the user.
 - "Telegram Notifications".
 If this block is configured, then notifications are displayed in the telegram bot.
 To display this block, a telegram bot must be connected in "Top menu > My Account".